JustinPealing/FolderSync/README.md

 Where `<source>` is the path to the source directory, `<destination>` is the path to the destination directory and `<registry>` is the path to a folder in which FolderSync can track which files have been copied.
 E.g.

     FolderSync.exe "c:\source" "c:\destination" "c:\registry"

+New files in the source folder will be copied to the destination, and then the program will exit.
+Re-run on a schedule to keep the destination folder continuously up-to-date.

 ## How to build